 In September 1930, a group of schoolboys at the Mayville Government School became interested in cycling.
 They used to organise short road races on the roads in the Mayville or Tollgate area.
 None of these riders were members of any cycling club, except for Walter Jowett, who was a member of the then major club in Durban, the Albion Harriers and Cycling Club.
 Mrs. E.M.
 Zurcher was Secretary (later to become a Life Member of the Natal Cycling Union) and Fritz Zurcher (of motor cycling fame) was President of this informal group of cyclists.
 Fritz Zurcher was approached to help organise a race which was held one Saturday afternoon from the Mayville Govt.
 School gates to Coedmore Quarries in Bellair and return.
 Fifteen riders took part and it was a great success.

 It was then agreed to form an official club and a meeting took place at the home of Ossie Blakey in Tills Crescent at which the Mayville Cycling Club was formed.
-The first President was A.S.
-'Touser' Robinson (who later became a city councillor) and the
+The first President was 2